Juncker–Poos Government

-The Juncker–Poos Ministry was the government of Luxembourg between 26 January 1995 and 7 August 1999.
+The Juncker–Poos Government was the government of Luxembourg between 26 January 1995 and 7 August 1999.
 It was led by, and named after, Prime Minister Jean-Claude Juncker and Deputy Prime Minister Jacques Poos.

 Juncker became Prime Minister after his predecessor, Jacques Santer, was appointed President of the European Commission.
 However, the Juncker–Poos Ministry was essentially a continuation of the third Santer-Poos Ministry, both being coalitions between Santer's and Juncker's Christian Social People's Party (CSV) and Poos' Luxembourg Socialist Workers' Party (LSAP), the largest and second-largest parties in the legislature.

 The Juncker-Poos government came to an end after the general election of 1999, in which the CSV remained the largest party, but the LSAP was beaten into third place by the Democratic Party.
 Hence, the CSV formed a new coalition with the DP.